michaelmior/heroku-django-skeleton/README.markdown

     heroku run python manage.py migrate

 You can view your new deployment in your browser via `heroku open`.
-Static file serving will be broken as this requires an S3 account.
+Static file serving can be modified to use Amazon S3.
 Create a bucket on S3 and add the configuration to your Heroku installation.

     heroku config:add AWS_ACCESS_KEY_ID="<AWS access key>"
     heroku config:add AWS_SECRET_ACCESS_KEY="<AWS secret>"
     heroku config:add AWS_STORAGE_BUCKET_NAME="<bucket name>"

+If using S3, you will find `collectstatic` takes a long time to run on every deploy.
+To disable running automatically, simply set `DISABLE_COLLECTSTATIC=1`.
-You can manually run `collectstatic via
+You can then manually run `collectstatic` via

     heroku run python manage.py collectstatic --noinput

-Optionally, to have `collectstatic` run automatically on every deploy, use

-    heroku labs:enable user-env-compile

 Dependency management